5c00by/HomeLab/HomeLab.md

 - Air Traffic Monitoring ( Via opensky and Checking Local Airport for delays)
 - Local Street Traffic Via Wayze local map
 - Local Bitwarden Password Management instance
-- Power Management and monitoring
+- Power Management and monitoring for home
+- NMAP scan for devices within home
+- Bluetooth scaning for device changes in home

 Music Server (Siren):
 OS:
 - Debian 10 Vm within Proxmox Running AzuraCast
 - VM container is 16 gigs in size
-Features:

 Uses:
 - Dedicated Streaming Server for internet radio and performance streaming.
 - Planned possible update would be to migrate this to a larger VM on a better server and add DJ software to.
 Would use a thin Client to connect Turntables to in order to stream without needing a dedicated laptop at home can allocate additional storage for music library to keep everything together and act as a trinary backup (Secondary is Cloud Backup at present.)